 1. Can ChatGPT transcribe audio?

 Yes.
-As of 2026, OpenAI offers two main ways to transcribe audio with ChatGPT:
+As of May 2026, OpenAI offers two practical ways to transcribe audio with ChatGPT or OpenAI models:

-- ChatGPT Record Mode — a feature in the macOS desktop app that live-transcribes meetings and notes, then creates a private "canvas" with summaries and action items.
+- ChatGPT Record Mode — a feature in the macOS desktop app that live-transcribes meetings, brainstorms, interviews, and voice notes, then creates editable notes or a private canvas.

-- OpenAI Speech-to-Text API — a cloud API endpoint that accepts audio files and returns transcriptions using models like
+- OpenAI Speech-to-Text API — a cloud API for file-based transcription and English translation using models such as

 2. Record Mode vs OpenAI API vs Realtime: what's the difference?